Double homology and wedge-decomposable simplicial complexes: Main Result

 \begin{theorem}[{{\cite[Thm.~6.5]{docoho}}}] Let $\K$ be a simplicial complex on $[m]$ with no ghost vertices, such that there exists a simplicial complex $\K'$ on $[m]$, $\tau\in \K$ and a possibly empty proper face $\sigma\subset \tau$ such that $\K=\K'\cup\gen{\tau}$ and $\K'\cap\gen{\tau}=\gen{\sigma}$.
 Then either $\K$ is a simplex or

 \end{theorem}

-Notice that in the previous theorem, if $\K$ isn't a simplex, then $\K=\K'\sqcup_\sigma \gen{\tau}$ is wedge-decomposable.
-Also, it's important to note that not all simplicial complexes with double homology in bidegrees $(0,0)$ and $(-1,4)$ can be constructed by attaching a simplex to a simplicial complex.\\ \begin{eg} \normalfont {Consider the simplicial complex on $[4]$ given by $\K=\gen{\{1,2\},\{1,3\},\{2,3\},\{2,4\},\{3,4\}}$.
-The complex $\K$ is depicted in Figure 1\\
+Notice that in the previous theorem, if $\K$ is not a simplex, then $\K=\K'\sqcup_\sigma \gen{\tau}$ is wedge-decomposable.
+Also, it is important to note that not all simplicial complexes with double homology in bidegrees $(0,0)$ and $(-1,4)$ can be constructed by attaching a simplex to a simplicial complex.\\ \begin{eg} \normalfont {Consider the simplicial complex on $[4]$ given by $\K=\gen{\{1,2\},\{1,3\},\{2,3\},\{2,4\},\{3,4\}}$ and depicted in Figure 1.\\